 The renovation of the circa 1832 home at 59 Middagh Street by two developers has taken some dramatic twists and turns.
 A rooftop addition and rear extension were approved by the Landmarks Preservation Commission in 2015, but as work progressed last spring the historic house unexpectedly lost sections of its original walls.

 Workers removed portions of the exterior walls, covered in non-historic wood siding, without LPC approval.
 In May 2017, LPC issued a warning letter regarding the unauthorized changes.
 Representatives of owners Brenda Walker and Jennifer Robertson, who own the house under the name 59 Middagh LLC and are turning it back into a one-family, submitted an amended application to the LPC to justify the work.

 Following further inspection, the commission found “that the removal of walls and structure appears to have been warranted by deteriorated conditions documented in submitted materials.”
 The LPC issued a new certificate of appropriateness so work could continue, but noted the warning letter would stay in effect until the corrective work was completed.
-The LPC does not appear to have fined the owners.
+According to the LPC,

 Work moved forward and in April of this year workers hoisted a reproduction door hood into place as part of the plan to reconstruct the portico and stoop visible in early 20th century photos.
 (Photos show the stoop had been removed at least by 1940.)
 By the end of July, the blue-grey paint job on the new clapboard was complete.

 When Brownstoner checked in on the house Wednesday, the construction fence was down and workers were busy painting the stoop railings and prepping for the installation of the iron fence around the front yard.